Positions Available

 Responsibilities: The role involves managing day-to-day operations of the lab, performing experiments, data analysis and reporting results.

-- Cell culture: iPSC maintenance, expansion and routine mycoplasma testing
+- Cell culture: culturing primary and iPSC derived cells, perfoming routine mycoplasma testing

 - Flow cytometric assessment of cells